symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 to add features on top of existing field types.
 This is where Field Type Extensions come in.

-Field Type Extensions have 2 main use cases :
+Field Type Extensions have 2 main use cases:

 #.
 You want to add a **generic feature to several field types** (such as
    adding a "help" field to every field type)